 SUNY Empire’s Doctor of Education (Ed.D.) in Educational Leadership and Change (ELC) is set to launch for the fall 2021 term.
 Our Ed.D. is designed to prepare mid-career practicing professionals to be successful in leadership positions in higher education.
 Graduates of the Ed.D. in ELC program are prepared to serve as change agents in higher education.
 The ELC program uses a scholar-practitioner model, which supports self-directed, collaborative learning among researchers, practitioners, educators, and students.
 Scholar-practitioners are those who tackle problems they identify in their own practice, apply their scholarship to study and solve these problems in collaborative ways, and include important stakeholders at multiple levels.

-Master of Arts in Adult Learning (online)
+Master of Arts in Adult Learning (online) New concentration!

 The Master of Arts in Adult Learning (MAAL) provides a solid grounding in the field of adult learning, focusing on theories of adult learning and modeling best principles and practices.
 Students customize their degree plan with a focus approved by program faculty to ensure relevance and alignment with a final project.
 The final project is a concrete, focused task in the field of adult learning that informs learning goals.